Info for new students

 If you need help or advice from your lecturer, you can pop in and see them during their office hours (they'll advise you of their office hours at the start of the course or in the course outlines.
 If you're unable to attend during their office hours send them an email to see if there is another time/day when they can chat with you.

 Reading manuals and textbooks

 A reading manual contains photocopied readings the lecturer has selected to complement the lecture programme.
-In addition to a reading manual, it may be recommended that you purchase textbooks, these can be purchased from Bennetts University Bookshop.
+In addition to a reading manual, it may be recommended that you purchase textbooks.

 Many papers involve a component of group work as this helps develop skills which will assist you in your future career as well as during your time at university.